 My pro-tip is that you order a few signs in advance so that you can check out the quality and test the turnaround time.
 Then, when you start offering the signs to your customers you'll also have samples on hand.
 If you're not a fan of Amazon and you want to support local, form a similar arrangement with an artisan who creates custom signs.
 The concept can work in the exact same way.

-The awesome part is that you can offer almost anything that is available on the site, and you won't have to keep any extra product on hand or spend your own money in advanced.
+The awesome part about this add-on is that you can roll out offering signage at your leisure.
+Start with weddings and if that's a hit try birthdays & graduations.
+The other great part is that you won't have to keep any extra product on hand that may or may not sell.
 Just make sure that you allow for delivery time.
 Also, I strongly recommend collecting an upfront deposit when offering this service so that you won't have to come out of pocket.

-Final tip...if you offer this personalization as a new service and your customer asks if you make these items yourself, you can be open with them by saying that you use a vendor.
-You shouldn't feel obligated to share the name of this vendor as that would defeat the purpose because your customer could then just go directly to the source without you.
+Final tip...if you offer this personalization as a new service and your customer asks if you make these items yourself, you can be open with them by saying that you use a vendor or 3rd party printer.
+Just like you wouldn't share the name of your grocery store, you shouldn't feel obligated to share the name of your signage vendor.

 If you found this article helpful, make sure to connect with me via email using the form below.
 That way I can let you know when new articles or FREE trainings are available.